ArthurSonzogni/chromiumos-platform2/power_manager/docs/hibernation.md

 Resume from hibernation works by first doing a cold boot, then loading the hibernation image from disk and jumping back into it.
-That means there is a point at which Chrome OS is running, but then the current execution environment abruptly ends as control is returned to the hibernated system.
+That means there is a point at which ChromeOS is running, but then the current execution environment abruptly ends as control is returned to the hibernated system.
 This event is known as a resume from hibernation.